 To this trinity, I’d like to add a fourth staple component: vegetables!
 Whether you toss in chunks of summer squash in a summer casserole with a tomato-sauce binder, or add broccoli or cauliflower florets to a winter casserole with potatoes and a cashew-cream binder, there’s always a way to get more veggies into your casserole for health and flavor.

-7 Healthy Plant-Based/Vegan Casserole Recipes
+7 Healthy Vegan Casserole Recipes

-Are You Ready to Embrace the Humble Casserole and Give It New Life?
+Are You Ready to Embrace the Humble Casserole and Give it New Life?

 Casseroles are among the most egalitarian of dishes, providing inexpensive nourishment in a form that can feed dozens.
 And once you understand the basic building blocks of a casserole, you can construct your own healthy, plant-based version from whatever you’ve got in the kitchen and pantry.
-Here’s to your next hearty one-dish bake!
+Here’s to your next hearty, one-dish bake!

 Tell us in the comments: